Everything You Need To Know About Milestones Planning

 There are, however, some minor arguments against milestones planning.
 It is effective, yes, but only to a certain extent.
 As pointed out by expert makers of project schedules, milestones show the progress only on the critical path.
 This means that the non-critical activities of the project are largely ignored.

 This leads to project managers trying to perform some window-dressing of their own.
 What they do is to move resources from non-critical activities to the identified critical activities in order for the milestones to be met.
+Use resource management software to allocate your team.
 On the surface, it would appear that the project is “healthy”, on schedule and on budget.
 It does not immediately reveal the fact that some non-critical activities have been sacrificed or even completely ignored.

 Types of Milestones